withoutboats/withoutboats-github-io/blog/_posts/2017-01-04-the-rust-module-system-is-too-confusing.md

 A while ago I was considering an idea, so I wrote [a tweet](https://twitter.com/withoutboats/status/814201265575981056) to ask what folks thought about it.

 A very spirited discussion followed about the Rust module system and what the pain points with it were (indeed - whether or not there were pain points at all).
-Depending on your skill at navigating Twitter's UI, you may or may not be able to read the whole discussion by navigating to the source of that tweet above.
+Depending on your skill at navigating Twitter's UI, you may or may not be able to read the whole discussion by following the link above.
 This post is just about my thoughts on the module system and how it could possibly be improved.

 ## The Rust module system is undesirably difficult to understand